EQAR/internal-handbook/docs/structure.md

 Each Founding Member nominates two members of the Register Committee and one member is nominated by each Social Partner.

 The Register Committee is approved by the General Assembly for a mandate of two years.
 A member may be re-nominated up to three times.
-The RC convenes twice a year, usually for two-day meetings and in varying locations.
+The RC convenes approximately three times per year, usually for two-day meetings and in varying locations.

 ### Governmental Observers